 The lawyers for the International Labour Defence petitioned Judge Hawkins for a retrial on the grounds that the defendants had not been provided with an adequate Defence Counsel and had been denied access to an Attorney.
 Judge Hawkins denied the motion.
 The I.L.D now took the case to the Alabama Supreme Court also citing that blacks had been excluded from the jury making it racially biased in favour of the prosecution case.
 The Supreme Court also found against them but the appeal had at least brought a stay of execution.

 On 10 October 1932, the case at last reached the Supreme Court of the United States who found by a vote of 7 to 2 that the Defence Counsel had indeed been inadequate and along with other procedural errors had been a violation of the defendants civil rights as enshrined in the Fourth and Fifteenth Amendments.

 The case was returned to Judge Hawkins with the recommendation that he order a retrial.
 He was an elderly Southern gentleman of the old-school who never doubted for one moment that he had presided over a fair trial and was deeply offended at any suggestion that he had not.
-He was appalled by the Supreme Court’s decision but had little choice but to concur.
-The re-trial was ordered and he also agreed to the Defence Counsel’s request for a change of venue.
-They had wanted the trial to take place in more cosmopolitan Birmingham but it was instead transferred to the small town of Decatur in the heart of rural Alabama.
+He was appalled by the Supreme Court’s decision but had little choice other than to concur.
+The re-trial was ordered and he also agreed to the Defence Counsels request for a change of venue but not to metropolitan Birmingham as they had hoped but the small town of Decatur in the heart of rural Alabama.

 The Jackson County Sentinel was to write during the Second Trial: “Seventy years ago the scallywags and carpetbaggers marched into the South and declared that the Negroes are your equal and you will accept them as such.
 Now the Reds of New York, march into the South with their law books and again declare that the Negroes are your equal and you will accept them as such.
 We will not!”